Southern platyfish: In the aquarium

 The fish commonly sold in pet shops is not a pure strain of X. maculatus, but is a hybrid between X. hellerii and X. maculatus.
 In general, if the male has a sword-shaped tail, they are called swordtails.
 Otherwise, they are labeled platy.
+(However, this basic assessment does not take into consideration the undeniable fact that the majority of fishes sold as 'platies' do share the same stout form as the wild X. maculatus, whilst aquarium 'hybrid' swordtail strains likewise share the longer, larger body-form of the wild X. hellerii, so caudal extension is not the sole differentiator and it is clear that decades of selective breeding have reinforced, within each captive strain, the appropriate or typical – and therefore desired – body shape of the name types.)
 Color and fin shape vary wildly in the aquarium trade.

-A common statement in the trade is that it is harder to stop them breeding than to make them do so, with ‘surprise’ fry appearing in community tanks regularly.
+A common statement in the trade is that it is harder to stop them breeding than to make them do so, with 'surprise' fry appearing in community tanks regularly.

 Genetics

 The genome of Xiphophorus maculatus was sequenced in 2013.

+Sex

+The southern platyfish has three sex chromosomes W, X, and Y, that interact with autosomal genes.
+This creates a highly complex sex determination system.